How Has Driver Assistance Technology Advanced?

 When we look at buying a new car, the technology on offer can often sway our decision.
 Whether it’s a built-in sat-nav to help you get from A to B, or alarms to prevent you from crashing when parking, driver-assistance technology is now a main selling point.
 In years gone by, it was power steering and electric steering.
 As technology advances though, so too does our range of driver-assistance tools.

-As we get closer to the prospect of 10 million self-driving cars being on the road by 2020 that was claimed in 2016, here, with Lookers, who provide a variety of vehicles such as the Ford Kuga Titanium, we look at driver assistance technologies which are now becoming standard in the UK.
+As we get closer to the prospect of 10 million self-driving cars being on the road that was claimed in 2016, here, with Lookers, who provide a variety of vehicles such as the Ford Kuga Titanium, we look at driver assistance technologies which are now becoming standard in the UK.

 Driver drowsiness detection